rar0n/rarons-TTS-Reader/README.md

 # rarons TTS Reader - Read long-form text aloud (KoboldCpp API)

-- Built to work around KoboldCpp's tendency to drift in voice/speed and outright stop on long single-shot TTS requests.
+- Built to work around KoboldCpp's tendency to drift in voice/speed and stop on long single-shot TTS requests.

 A small Python app that reads pasted text aloud through KoboldCpp's TTS API, with live highlighting one sentence at a time, better pauses